Texas Military Department: Office of the Adjutant General

 The Adjutant General (TAG) of Texas is the commander and chief executive officer of the Texas Military Department.
 The adjutant general's position of authority over Texas Military Forces is second only to the commander-in-chief, the Governor of Texas.
 This position is analogous to the United States Secretary of Defense.
 The Adjutant General of Texas is appointed by the Governor of Texas with the advice and consent of the Texas Senate from Texas Government Code Title 4, Subtitle C, Chapter 437.003.

-The Constitution of Texas vests all military authority in the commander-in-chief, an elected position, to maintain civilian control of the military.
-Because it is impractical for the Governor of Texas to operate the entire government, the authority is delegated via commission to the adjutant general.
-The adjutant general, secretary of state, attorney general, and comptroller are generally regarded as the most important executive positions in the Government of Texas.
+The Constitution of Texas] vests all military authority in the commander-in-chief, an elected position, to maintain civilian control of the military.
+Because it is impractical for the governor of Texas to operate the entire government, the authority is delegated via commission to the adjutant general.
+The adjutant general, secretary of state, attorney general, and comptroller are generally regarded as the most important executive positions in the government of Texas.

-The current and 52nd Adjutant General of Texas is Major General Tracy R. Norris, the first woman to hold that post.

 The Office of the Adjutant General (OAG) is the general and his/her deputy's (mainly) civilian staff.

 OAG is the principal staff element of the Adjutant General in the exercise of policy development, planning, resource management, fiscal and program evaluation and oversight, and interface and exchange with other Texas Government departments and agencies, foreign governments, and international organizations, through formal and informal processes.
 OAG also performs oversight and management of Texas Military Forces.